Drexyz/CRUD-next-mongoDB/README.md

-## First, install needed dependency by running:
+## First, install needed dependency by running this on terminal:
   ``npm install``

 ## and then to start, run: